mauricioaniche/repodriller/README.md

 *   _range(start,end)_: The range of commits, starting at "start" hash, ending at "end" hash.
 *   _betweenDates(from,to)_: The range of commits, starting at "from" timestamp, ending at "to" timestamp.

-One interesting thing about MetricMiner is that is avoids huge commits.
+One interesting thing about RepoDriller is that is avoids huge commits.
 When a commit contains too many files (> 50), it will be ignored.

 ## Filtering commits

-MetricMiner comes with a set of common filters that you can apply.
+RepoDriller comes with a set of common filters that you can apply.
 As an example, the `OnlyInBranches` filter makes sure that your Study will only visit commits which exist in specific branches.

 * _OnlyInBranches_: Only visits commits that belong to certain branches.